walkerdb/dsc_workshops/readme.md

 soup(id="start-of-content")
 ```

-Since ```class``` is already a python keyword, if you want to find things by the html "class" attribute you'll need to add a trailing underscore:
+Since ```class``` is already a python keyword, to find things in the "class" attribute you'll need to add a trailing underscore to the keyword:

 ```python
 soup(class_="container")
 ```

-To search tag text instead, use the "string" keyword:
+To search tag text instead of attributes or tag types, use the "string" keyword:

 ```python
 soup(string="yolo")